chrisemunt/mg-dbx/README.md

 * Correct a fault in the processing of InterSystems Object References (orefs).
 	* This fault only affected applications using API-based connectivity to the database (as opposed to network-based connectivity).
 	* The fault could result in Node.js throwing 'Heap Corruption' errors after creating an instance of an InterSystems Object.

+### v2.0.14 (17 June 2020)

+* Extend the processing of InterSystems Object References (orefs) to cater for instances of an object embedded as a property in other objects.
+For example, consider two classes Patient and Doctor where an instance of a Doctor may be embedded in a Patient record (On the Server: "Property MyDoctor As Doctor").
+And on the Node.js side...

+        var patient = db.classmethod("User.Patient", "%OpenId", patient_id);
+        var doctor = patient.getproperty("MyDoctor");
+        var doctor_name = doctor.getproperty("Name");

+* Correct a fault in the processing of output values returned from YottaDB functions that led to output string values not being terminated correctly.
+The result being unexpected characters appended to function outputs.